List of Telugu chodas: Velanati Chodas

-Telugu Chodas of Pottapi ruled the Cuddapah region after the fall of the Renati Chodas.
-Their inscriptions from 11th century are found in this area.
-It is also believed that they ruled over Chittoor district, since Dhurjati of Kalahasti mentioned that he was from Pottapi region.
-Now Pottapi is a GramPanchayat of Nandalur mandal of Kadapa district.
-During the reign of Vikrama Chola, there was a feudatory called Madhurantaka Pottapi Chola who was the son of Siddharasa.
-The officer claimed descent from Karikala in epigraphs (carana saroruha etc.).

 Konidena Chodas

+They ruled Kammanadu from 950 to 1300 A.D., which is now part of the Guntur district, for about two centuries, with Konidena (also called as Kotyadona) near Narasaraopeta serving as the capital.

-The Konidena Chodas were also a branch of the Renadu Chodas.
-Their capital was Konidena (also called as Kotyadona) near Narasaraopeta in the Guntur district.
-They ruled over parts of Palanadu in 11th and 12th centuries.
+The Konidena Chodas were a branch of the Pottapi Chodas.
+They claimed descent from Dasavarma of Pottapi Chodas who was ruling Renadu country with Pottapi as capital.
+They also ruled over parts of Palanadu in 11th and 12th centuries.
+A branch of Pottapi Chodas moved northwards and started ruling with Konidena as capital.
 Early kings Kannara Choda and Kama Choda were independent.
 Tribhuvana Malla Choda, son of Kama Choda, was a chieftain to Gonka II of Velanati Chodas.
 Nanni Choda, son of Tribhuvana Malla Choda declared independence again, but was soon defeated and forced to be vassals again by Gonka II.
 After the fall of Velanadu Chodas, they were forced to suzerainty by Ganapatideva of Kakatiyas.
+They claimed descent from the Karikala Chola and used the title Lord of the city of Urayur.